Amendments and revisions to the Act

 Updated WorkSafeBC materials

-We are updating our key materials to ensure they reflect the revised Workers Compensation Act when it takes effect.
-Historic references to the Act won’t change, but here are some of the main examples of content we’ll be updating.
+We have updated our key materials to ensure they reflect the revised Workers Compensation Act.
+Historic references to the Act won’t change, but here are some of the main examples of content that has been updated.

-Policy manuals have been revised to reflect changes in the revised Act, and the amendments have been through our stakeholder consultation process.
-Practice directives may also be revised as a result of these revisions.
+Policy manuals have been revised to reflect changes in the revised Act, and the changes were approved by the Board of Directors to come into effect on April 6, 2020.
+Practice directives have also been revised as a result of these revisions.
 You can continue to find the most current version of the policies and practice directives at their current locations:

 Searchable OHS Regulation